raifcoonjah/Xtweaks-debloater/README.md

 <b>Xtweaks</b> was previously known as Simsung Tweaks.<b></b>

-People who made this possible: mraif13, Jakob, Sam, Max, Rajesh and Muhammed.<br>
+People who made this possible: mraif13, Jakob, Sam and Rajesh.<br>

 ## What is Xtweaks?
 Xtweaks uses ADB (Android Debug Bridge) to remove debloat from your Samsung device.
 Learn more about ADB <a href="https://www.xda-developers.com/what-is-adb/">here</a>